smulloni/markdown_site_utils/README.md

     mydb = mdsite.DB("/path/to/data/dir")

-Then call `get_data(path)` for the path into the directory you want, leaving outthe `.md` filename suffix, and, if you are looking for an index file, leaving out `index.md`:
+Then call `get_data(path)` for the path into the directory you want, leaving out the `.md` filename suffix, and, if you are looking for an index file, leaving out `index.md`:

     data = mydb.get_data("/node/leaf")